 - If you’re using chicken or shrimp, toss it with 3 drops sesame seed oil and 1/2 teaspoon soy sauce.
 Set aside.

 - If you want egg if your fried rice, heat a large non-stick wok or skillet to medium heat.
 Add in the eggs and cook for a few minutes, until they’re are cooked through.
 Use a spoon to break the eggs apart into small pieces.
 Remove from the pan and set aside.

 - Heat 1 tablespoon oil in a large skillet or wok over medium high heat.
 Add in the diced yellow onion and cook for a few minutes, until the onions are tender and translucent.
+Add in the garlic and suate for a minute or two longer, until fragrant.
 Remove from pan.

 - Add in an additional tablespoon of oil if needed.
 If using protein, toss in chicken or shrimp along with the chopped red bell pepper, chopped carrots, and peas.
 Stir-fry for a few minutes, or until the chicken or shrimp is cooked through and the veggies are just starting to get tender.